 I hereby give notice that I cancel my contract of sale of the following goods:

-Signature (only if this form is notified on paper):
+Signature (if this form is submitted on paper):

 All notices you send us must be sent to the contact details above.